Louisiana Mortgage Rates

 Change Home Mortgage

 Change Home Mortgage was established in 1994.
-It is a mortgage broker aimed primarily at non-traditional, low-income borrowers (e.g. immigrants, those hired on a temporary basis etc.), which is confirmed by CDFI certification.
-Besides regular options and all the main types of government-backed loans (FHA, VA and USDA), the broker advertises an alternative to the FHA plan, a conventional loan requiring only a 3% down payment.
-Jumbo and reverse mortgages, as well as remortgaging options, are also available.
-The interest rates, fee schedule, and criteria for borrower eligibility are not publicly stated.
+This mortgage broker primarily targets non-traditional, low-income borrowers, including immigrants and individuals employed on a temporary basis, as evidenced by their CDFI certification.
+In addition to conventional options and all major types of government-backed loans such as FHA, VA, and USDA, the broker promotes an alternative to the FHA plan - a conventional loan that demands only a 3% down payment.
+They also offer jumbo and reverse mortgages, along with refinancing options.
+However, specifics regarding interest rates, fee structures, and borrower eligibility criteria are not publicly disclosed.

 Pros: Cons: